Democrats' impeachment report cites Trump obstruction and withholding aid, warns of 'grave harm'

 Gordon Sondland, the U.S. ambassador to the E.U., told lawmakers that he, former Energy Secretary Rick Perry and former U.S. special envoy to Ukraine Kurt Volker “followed the president’s orders” to work with Rudy Giuliani, Trump's personal attorney, on Ukraine policy.

-Several witnesses also testified about a phone conversation between Sondland and the president that took place a day after the July 25 phone call between Trump and Ukrainian President Volodymyr Zelenskiy, in which Trump allegedly asked Sondland if Zelenskiy was "gonna do the investigation."
+Several witnesses also testified about a phone conversation between Sondland and the president that took place a day after the July 25 phone call between Trump and Zelenskiy, in which Trump allegedly asked Sondland if Zelenskiy was "gonna do the investigation."

 Republicans on the House Intelligence, Oversight, and Foreign Affairs committees released a 123-page minority report Monday evening that argues that Democrats have failed to establish any impeachable offenses by Trump.
 They said that they didn’t find that Trump engaged in any wrongdoing, and that there was no quid pro quo.